Google Home taps Disney for children’s books

 Retail activations in select Walmart, Target, and Barnes & Noble stores will coincide with the integration, Google said.
 New in-store displays will group Google Home devices with the above-mentioned titles.

 Today’s new skill is the tenth such Google Home collaboration between Disney and Google, and comes after the debut of the Den Series for Google Home Mini featuring Disney Mickey Mouse, a $20 OtterBox base that props up a Google Home Mini speaker at an angle.
-The companies’ partnership has ocassionally been marked by controversy; in March 2017, Google rolled out an audio clip informing listeners of Disney’s live-action Beauty and the Beast as part of its My Day feature.
+The companies’ partnership has occasionally been marked by controversy; in March 2017, Google rolled out an audio clip informing listeners of Disney’s live-action Beauty and the Beast as part of its My Day feature.
 It denied it was an advertisement.

 Google’s not the only one catering to kids with voice-activated skills and hardware.

 In April, Amazon released the Echo Dot for Kids, an $80 Echo Dot wrapped in a padded foam enclosure that comes with a two-year damage replacement warranty and one year of FreeTime Unlimited.
-FreeTime for Alexa — which starts at $2.99 for Prime members and $4.99/month for one child or $9.99/month for a family plan fo non-Prime members — allows parents to review their kids’ activity, put time limits on their usage, or block songs with explicit lyrics on Amazon Music.
+FreeTime for Alexa — which starts at $2.99 for Prime members and $4.99/month for one child or $9.99/month for a family plan for non-Prime members — allows parents to review their kids’ activity, put time limits on their usage, or block songs with explicit lyrics on Amazon Music.
 Moreover, it brings exclusive features to the table, such as ad-free radio or playlists, alarms from Disney and Nickelodeon characters, and premium skills from National Geographic, Disney, and Nickelodeon.